devClubVVCE/STM/README.md

 The purpose of this app is to

-- Implementation of Jetpack compose
+- Implement Jetpack compose
-- Implementation of clean architecture principles using Android architecture components
+- Implement clean architecture principles using Android architecture components
-- Implementation of Dagger hilt
+- Implement Dagger hilt

 ## To-Do 🚧